-Due to its susceptibility to emerald ash borer (EAB), black ash is not recommended for planting anywhere in this region, and usually requires removal and/or replacement.
-Black ash is a medium-sized, native tree adaptable to wet sites.
+Black ash is very susceptible to the emerald ash borer (Agrilus planipennis) and is not recommended for planting anywhere in this region.
+It usually requires removal or regular insecticide treatments.
+Black ash is a native woodland tree found throughout the Midwest.
 This species is native to the Chicago region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.
+Learn more at the Emerald Ash Borer Information Network’s website.

 - Family (English) Olive